 Stir the veggies (and meat sub if using) until heated through and then add a 15oz can of Fire Roasted Tomatoes.

-Now add 2 cups of Low Sodium Vegetable Broth, 1 cup of water, ½ tsp Cumin, ½ tsp Mexican Oregano, and ¼ tsp Salt.
+Now add 2 cups of Low Sodium Vegetable Broth, 1 cup of water, our diced potato, ½ tsp Cumin, ½ tsp Mexican Oregano, and ¼ tsp Salt.
 Stir to combine.